slyflare/Scrabble/out/production/SYSC-3110-Scrabble/README.md

   - Added handCheck method, checks if player has the Lettertiles to build the word.
   - Added play method, runs the game.
 - Added WordBank.txt, contains all the legal words for the Scrabble game.

-## Roadmap:
-In the next v1.00 we plan to completely implement our Scrabble GUI Game.
-We plan to use Java Serialization to implement save/load and undo/redo features and add custom boards with alternative premium tile placements.